-Note: The TOE can be delivered without the RSA2048 library.
-In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and the IT environment has not to fulfill the requirements of this chapter.
+Note: The TOE can be delivered without the RSA library.
+In this case the TOE does not provide the Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and the IT environment has not to fulfil the requirements of this chapter.

-5.2.1.4 ECC
+5.2.1.4 EC